How to Access Educational Functioning Level (EFL) Completion Data

 A student's pretest score determines what their starting Educational Functioning Level.
 Look at the Federal Tables to determine that.
 Calculating the number of students completing each level can be done a number of ways.
 But there are two essential numbers you need: number of students starting the year by EFL, and the percentage of students who complete each level.

-You can get the number of students in each level in two ways: SMARTT or Cognos (in March).
+You can get the number of students in each level in two ways: SMARTT or Cognos.
 In SMARTT this information can be obtained from the Site Assessment Report (Primary Set).
 See this tutorial for using Excel to tabulate that data.
-In Cognos, this data is available starting in March at the Performance Reports.
-More on that below.

 The percentages of students completing each level is part of the 'Tool' created by ACLS here (see the spreadsheet).
 An adapted one is also linked to at the bottom of this tutorial.

-- Federal Tables: See http://www.doe.mass.edu/acls/smartt/fed_lev_table.html .
+- Federal Tables: See NRS Federal Level Tables.
 These show how each EFL is defined relative to the National Reporting System (NRS)-approved assessment scores (E.G. MAPT, TABE, BEST Plus).
-Note the BEST Plus has been revised (BEST Plus 2.0) and the new EFL Level demarcations can be found here: http://www.doe.mass.edu/news/news.aspx?id=21453
+These are taken from Page 3 of the Current Assessment Policies.

 - Performance Reports (in Cognos) -- see below.
 These show real-time current EFL completion data, as well as past data, filtered per level.
 Available in March.

 - Federal Reports (in Cognos) – see below.
 These are the tables the state of Massachusetts uses when reporting to the National Reporting System (NRS).
 They only show past data, no current data is accessible.
 Federal Report data is available starting in July for the previous year.